vondele/Stockfish/README.md

   * #### Move Overhead
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to avoid losses on time in those cases.

-  * #### Slow Mover
-    Lower values will make Stockfish take less time in games, higher values will make it think longer.

   * #### nodestime
     Tells the engine to use nodes searched instead of wall time to account for